cloneiq/DiffuVQA/README.md

 width = "700" height = "250"
 alt="1" align=center />
 </div>
-The paper has been published in Biomedical Signal Processing and Control.
+The paper has been published in **Biomedical Signal Processing and Control**, Volume 111, 2026, Article 108222.

 ## Preparation
 ```bash